How Does Indoor Air Quality Affect Asthma?

 Indoor air pollution can contain fine particles, such as dust, soot, and smoke, which can be inhaled deep into the lungs and exacerbate asthma symptoms.
 Regular cleaning and dusting can help reduce the accumulation of fine particles, while the use of air purifiers with HEPA filters can aid in removing these pollutants from the air.

-See also What Are The Best Exercises For Someone With Asthma?
+See also What Are The Implications Of Late-onset Asthma?

 Carbon monoxide